adefowoke/suicides/README.md

                   <li>Find and replace 'k':  An overview of the data shows there are some rows with 'K' to them since there is no avenue to confirm why there is
                       'k' in the data, I will assume those figures are in thousands.
 Selecting Find & select in the home tab, brings a pop-up, enter 'k', and press findall. it shows that there are
-                      343 cells affected by this, so manually fixing this would be a waste of time and a high risk of making a mistake is there.
+                      343 cells were affected by this, so manually fixing this would be a waste of time and a high risk of making a mistake is there.
                       Select the whole sheet, you can select A1, hold down 'shift + Ctrl', press the 'end' key, and press the 'pgDn' key.
 Select Sort&Filter, this adds a filter icon to the first roll.
-                      Click on the filter icon on 1990, select Number Filters, Custom Filter, this brings out the Custom Autofilter pop-up, select the drop-down and choose 'ends with', enter 'k' in the adjacent box, and press ok. this shows only 204 of the 343 cells.
+                      Click on the filter icon on 1990, and select Number Filters, Custom Filter, this brings out the Custom Autofilter pop-up, select the drop-down and choose 'ends with', enter 'k' in the adjacent box, and press ok. this shows only 204 of the 343 cells.
 This is because I filtered using the 1990 column, meaning there are still cells with the 'k' value not displayed.
 I was unable to